cressidagp/tdbtoarc/README.md

 2. Excecute all files inside scripts folder or run install tool.

+3. Run add_arc_world_structure.sql, it would be logeable at this point.

-3. Apply hotfixes in order.
+4. Apply hotfixes in order.
 Additional notes on each file.

-4. Can be completed with tables from [ArcDB.](https://github.com/DarkAngel39/ArcDB)
+5. Can be completed with tables from [ArcDB.](https://github.com/DarkAngel39/ArcDB)

 ## Credits to